srobo/docs/programming/sr/motors/index.md

 sr.robot3.robot INFO - Found Student Robotics Motor Board v4 - srABC1
 ~~~~~

-If you have more than one Motor Board attached, the `motor_boards` object can be used to control a collection of Motor Board.
-It is a dictionary access via serial number, which is usually written on the board.
-For example, if you had a board whose serial number was "srABC1",
+If you have more than one Motor Board attached, you need to specify which one you want to control.
+This is done using the part number of the board.
+For example: if you had a board that was labelled "srABC1",
 you could do this instead:

 ~~~~~ python